codrinaignat/GNURadio-Spectrum-Analyzer/README.md

 - gain select;
 - sampling frequency selection in the following range: 1Hz - 100MHz;
 - data save in wav file or other format, number of bits used for signal aquisition is also chose by user

+For more details, you can contact me, but the documentation I created for this project is in Romanian.